 Additionally, Emily says she and Jamie create a list of guidelines that every member must read and acknowledge before they are able to join a new exchange.
 “These include saying that you have an up to date wish list, you know when the gifts are due by, you’ll update tracking information as it comes, etc.,” she adds.

-This month, the group is hosting two themed gift exchanges, including “Sharing My State” and “Disney Art.”
+The group recently hosted two themed gift exchanges, including “Sharing My State” and “Disney Art.”

 “Personally, my favorite ones are the Christmas ones — and it is our most popular with about 130 participants.
 I love shopping at that time of the year, wrapping the gifts off the person’s wish list and KNOWING they will love them!” says Jamie.